andreatitolo/11ty_blog/content/uses/index.md

 - [LanguageTool](https://languagetool.org/) - grammar and spellchecker.
 - [SimpleLogin](https://simplelogin.io/) - to manage email aliases.
 - [AnonAddy](https://anonaddy.com/) - to manage email aliases.
+- [Bypass Paywalls Clean](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean) - self-explanatory.
+When the options are "subscribe to access the content or be profiled", this extension becomes a necessity as much as Ublock.

 ### iOS